-Departments to date: Private client and dispute resolution
+Departments to date: Private client

 About the firm

-Chair of the management board: Robert Brodrick
+Chairman of the management board: Robert Brodrick

-Who we are: Payne Hicks Beach is a Lincoln’s Inn firm established in 1730 providing a full range of legal services to domestic and international private and commercial clients.
+Who we are: Payne Hicks Beach is a Lincoln’s Inn firm established in 1730, providing a full range of legal services to domestic and international private and commercial clients.

 What you’ll do: Trainees spend time in each of four departments, with their preferences being taken into account in this rotation so far as possible.
 With only one trainee per department, they play an important role, with a high level of responsibility, real work and supervised client contact from the outset.
 Trainees are subject to regular assessment, and engage in the required professional skills courses, as well as in-house training.
-However, with the firm’s team outlook and open door policy they also have access to help and support from colleagues who are acknowledged experts in their fields.
+However, with the firm’s team outlook and open-door policy they also have access to help and support from colleagues who are acknowledged experts in their fields.

 Sponsorship: Full GDL and LPC funding, and a maintenance grant each year of study.
-BPP law school is the firm’s preferred provider.
+BPP Law School is the firm’s preferred provider.

 Payne Hicks Beach is committed to achieving an environment which provides equality of opportunity to all, in which everyone is given the opportunity to realise their full potential in a transparent culture free from discrimination and harassment.
 We aim to provide and maintain an inclusive, supportive, understanding and friendly workplace.

 We treat all clients equally and fairly and do not unlawfully discriminate against them.
 We will also, wherever possible, take steps to promote equal opportunity in relation to access to the legal services that we provide, taking account of the diversity of the communities that we serve.

 We are committed to the principle of equality and diversity in all our procurement practices and procedures.
 We expect our chosen contractor or supplier to demonstrate that it maintains effective policies and procedures for ensuring equality and diversity.